Nalin Seneviratne: Field command

 He was appointed commanding officer of the 1st Field Engineer Regiment on 6 December 1970, serving till 16 May 1977.
 He was promoted to the rank of lieutenant colonel in December 1971 and colonel in January 1977.
 During this time he served as an Extra Aide-de-camp to the President.
 He was the Commander Engineer Group from 1977 to 1980.
 Whilst serving in the Army, he was seconded to the Ceylon Shipping Corporation for two years and a member of the Board of Directors of the Tractor Corporation from 1977 to 1980.
-He was appointed as Director Engineer Services and later Director Designated Budget and Financial Management before being promoted to the rank of brigadier on 31 December 1981.
+He was appointed Director Engineer Services and later Director Designated Budget and Financial Management before being promoted to the rank of brigadier on 31 December 1981.
 He served as Commander - Support Force, Panagoda; Commander - Security Force, Jaffna and Coordinating Officer of Jaffna and Kilinochchi.
 He attended the National Security and Strategic Study course at the National Defence College in New Delhi.

 Higher command

-On 11 February 1985, he was appointed as the 10th commander of the Sri Lanka Army and promoted to the rank of major general.
+On 11 February 1985, he was appointed the 10th commander of the Sri Lanka Army and promoted to the rank of major general.
 The following year he was promoted to lieutenant general.
-Commanding the army for over three years where he oversaw the largest military operation undertaken to that date, the Vadamarachchi Operation and carried out a rapid expansion of the army.
+Commanding the army for over three years, he oversaw the largest military operation undertaken to that date, the Vadamarachchi Operation and carried out a rapid expansion of the army.
 He retired on 16 August 1988.